Baccarat Terminology

 Pass – To pass means to win a hand in baccarat.

-Shuffling Up – This is when the dealer at the baccarat table decides to shuffle the shoe unexpectedly before they have reached the cut card.
+Shuffling Up – This is when the dealer at the baccarat table decides to shuffle the shoe unexpectedly before reaching the cut card.

-Squeezing is sometimes permitted in player-banked games as well but only one person is allowed to squeeze the cards for the player bet and another one for the banker bet.
-These are usually the two persons at the table who have backed the player and the banker with the biggest bets.
+Squeezing is sometimes permitted in player-banked games as well, but only one person is allowed to squeeze the cards for the player bet and another for the banker bet.
+These are usually the two people at the table who have backed the player and banker with the biggest bets.

-Stand-Off – This is another term for player and banker pushing/tying.
+Stand-Off – This is another term for a player and banker push/tie.

 Miscellaneous Terms